 It promotes discussion.

-It keeps the conversation centralized.
+It keeps the community coherent.
 Often stories contain discussion about more than one topic, yet on other sites they are confined to a single category/forum, limiting the exposure.
 The link could be submitted to more than one forum, but then each conversation would remain separate and users would rarely interact with users from other forums.
 On this site, the story would simply be tagged with multiple tags and all users would see all discussion about the story in a single location.

 Creating new tags and retiring old tags is done by the community by submitting, discussing, and voting on meta-tagged requests about them, and these events are logged.
 To propose a tag, post a meta thread with the name and description.
 Explain the scope, list existing stories that should have been tagged, make a case for why people would want to specifically filter it out, and justify the increased complexity for submitters and mods.

-The full user tree is made public and each user's profile shows who invited them.
+The full user tree is public and each user's profile shows who invited them.
 This provides some degree of accountability and helps identify voting rings.

-All moderator actions on this site are visible to everyone and the identities of those moderators are made public.
+All moderator actions on this site are visible to everyone and the identities of those moderators are public.
 While the individual actions of a moderator may cause debate, there should be no question about if an action happened or who is responsible.

 If users are disruptive enough to warrant banning, they will be banned absolutely, given notice of their banning, and their disabled user profile will indicate which moderator banned them and why.
 There will be no shadow banning or other secret moderation actions.